thomas-m-chapman/thomas-m-chapman.github.io/resume.md

 *January 2017 – September 2025* <br>

 - Established the strategic direction of Knowledge Management by collaborating regularly with leadership and stakeholders to align strategy with business objectives.
-- Partnered with Engineering leadership and cross-functional user groups to create AI solutions designed to increase fi ndability and relevance of KB content.
+- Partnered with Engineering leadership and cross-functional user groups to create AI solutions designed to increase findability and relevance of KB content.
 - Transformed a nascent KM function into a multifaceted program focused on new product development, corporate governance and compliance, and operational excellence.
 - Managed and evolved BECU’s knowledge base, the “source of truth” for critical business information.
 Designed and implemented system and content improvements that increased CSAT by over 25%.
 - Led and coached a team of 12 knowledge management professionals, inspiring the team to excellence by fostering a culture of innovation, collaboration, and continuous improvement.